We may earn income from links in this post. Please read this Disclosure for details.

 - Tipping isn’t generally expected but is welcomed if they play extra songs.

-Finally, at the end of your event, note which songs were the most popular among your guests – the best mariachi songs are the ones that get people up dancing or singing along.
-Be sure add those songs to the list at your next event.
+Finally, at the end of your event, make a note of which songs were the most popular among your guests.
+The the best mariachi songs are the ones that get people up dancing or singing along.

 Do you have a favourite mariachi song?
 Let me know.
 I’d love to add it to our list of the best mariachi songs to request!